So I assume you’re soon about to board a flight for the first?

 The general suggestion is 2 hours for domestic flights and 3 hours for international flights.

-One of the good reasons to be there in good time is to give space for unexpected delays on your way to the airport.
+One of the good reasons to be there in good time is to give space for unexpected delays on the way to the airport.

 Though there can be rare exceptions where you have to be at the airport even earlier.